arti-karnik/Javascript-Quizzy/README.md

 # Javascript-Quizzy

 <strong> Project Summary: </strong> <br>
-This is timed quiz on JavaScript fundamentals that stores high scores.
-It have multi-choice questions to be answered in given time-limit
+Quiz on JavaScript fundamentals that stores high scores.
+It have multi-choice questions to be answered in given time-limit.

 <div align="left">